Allmeta/TDT4140---Triex/README.md

 ### Usage
 When you first run the FxApp you will be greeted with a login, here you will either log in using an existing user or register a new user before logging in.
-From here you can either view your previous workouts, add new workouts in form of a cardio or a strength workout or view a list of available Coaches.
+From here you can either view your previous workouts, add new workouts in form of running, biking or swimming, or view a list of available Coaches.

-Coming soon:
-Ability to choose a coach.
-A coach interface where coaches can give feedback to their users.
+From the list of coaches you can choose one that you like as your personal coach.
+The coach can then view your workous and give you feedback on your progress by using the message system.

+As a coach you can see which clients and chosen you and view their workouts, you can then give them feedback and chat with your clients.

 ## Built With